coderefinery/manuals/workshop-playbook.md

   - [ ] Remind instructors and co-organizers to also register for workshop
   - [ ] Update indico auto-reply for last minute registrations
   - [ ] Every day: check support email (Freshdesk) for requests/questions
+  - [ ] Every week: check registrations for problems
+    - identify if need to do something – basically, "playing" with the registration data to not forget anybody and not to forget follow-up
   - [ ] Send emails to local event organisers
     - [ ] Including the contact details of participants in the area for targeted emails.
   - [ ] Send email to Stream learners and save to website